irfanullahjan/cm2020-agile-software-projects/Readme.md

 ## Database and data persistence

-To allow easir testing and development, the app currently uses an in-memory database instead of persisted on storage databases such as MySQL or PostgreSQL.
+To allow easier testing and development, the app currently uses an in-memory database instead of persisted on storage databases such as MySQL or PostgreSQL.

-However, switching to a persited DB is straightforward and just requires configuring it in `/server/src/datasources/db.datasource.ts`
+However, switching to a persisted DB is straightforward and just requires configuring it in `/server/src/datasources/db.datasource.ts`

 Currently we didn't connect a PostgreSQL db so that the grader is able to test the application without having to run a database instance.